demisto/content-docs/docs/contributing/contributing.md

 title: Contributing
 ---

 Thanks for being interested in contributing to Cortex XSOAR.
 This document describes the Contribution process.
+If you are not sure whether you should read this, more details can be found [here](getting-started-guide#are-you-planning-to-contribute).

 Contributing allows you to make the content that you build on Cortex XSOAR available to every client through the  [Marketplace](../partners/marketplace).
 Content can be either Partner or Community supported, [Free or Paid](../partners/marketplace#pricing).